jonathanmable/aceitai-privacy/README.md

-# AceIt AI — Privacy Policy
+# Strap — Privacy Policy

 **Last updated:** April 2026

 ## Overview

-AceIt AI ("the App") is owned and operated by Jonathan Mable.
+Strap ("the App") is owned and operated by Jonathan Mable.
 This privacy policy explains how we collect, use, and protect your information.

 ## Information We Collect